 * This review counts towards my participation in the Aussie Author Challenge 2013.

 Graeme Simsion was born in 1956.
-He is an IT consultant and data analyst with an international reputation.
-He has taught at four Australian universities and is currently a Senior Research Fellow at Melbourne University.
-He is a founder of Pinot Now, a wine importer and distributor, and is married to Anne, a professor of psychiatry who writes erotic fiction.
+He is an IT consultant and data analyst with an international reputation, has taught at four Australian universities and is currently a Senior Research Fellow at Melbourne University.
+He is a founder of Pinot Now, a wine importer and distributor, and is married to Anne Buist, a professor of psychiatry who writes erotic fiction.
 They have two children.

 In 2007, Graeme completed his PhD in information systems and enrolled in the professional screenwriting course at Royal Melbourne Institute of Technology.
-He has made a number of short films and his screenplay, The Rosie Project, won the Australian Writers Guild / Inception Award for Best Romantic Comedy Script in 2010.
-While waiting for The Rosie Project to be produced, he turned it into a novel which in June 2012 won the Victorian Premier’s award for an unpublished fiction manuscript.
+He has made a number of short films.
+His screenplay, The Rosie Project, won the Australian Writers Guild / Inception Award for Best Romantic Comedy Script in 2010.
+While waiting for this to be produced, he turned it into a novel which in June 2012 won the Victorian Premier’s award for an unpublished fiction manuscript.